 - The research proposal is drafted in preparation for the research internship.
 To ensure a timely

-process, PSY4074 is done in conjunction with PSY 4075, which serves to support the
+process, PSY4074 is done in conjunction with PSY4075, which serves to support the

 development of the research proposal and subsequent internship via assignments, workshops,

 and lectures that allow students to practice and develop the following skills: Conducting

 literature reviews

 - Using Endnote

 - Choosing a research design

 - Selecting appropriate statistical methods

 - Managing data and applying statistics

 - Writing a research proposal using academic writing

 - Providing peer feedback on a research proposals

 - Understanding research ethics

 - Applying for approval from the ERCPN

 - Planning for their future career

-To produce a scientifically sound research proposal
+- This module is not applicable for students of the Master Neuropsychology that attend a clinical internship.

-To adequately prepare for a research internship
+- to produce a scientifically sound research proposal; - to adequately prepare for a research internship.